-Since 2016, MICT's activities have grown considerably in range and scale.
-Our income has increased from £990,000 in 2016 to £1.9 million in 2020.
-Expenditure over the same period has risen from £700,000 to over £1 million.
-We now manage assets of £7.15 million, up from £1.6 million.
+Since 2016, MICT's activities have grown in range and scale, we now manage assets of £8.8 million on behalf of the community, up from £1.9 million in 2017.

 Our ambitions for the next five years will continue that growth.
 Not growth for its own sake, but the result of our work to meet the mounting economic and social challenges that our communities face.